STF1998/Desk20/report/systemImplementation.md

 ### Homepage component

 After speaking to prospective end-users in questionnaires, focus groups and informal interviews, we were made aware of the need to maintain a calm environment on the site, absent of stressful and fast-moving animations.
 As students ourselves, we fully understand the anxiety and tension that students and working professionals can be under during examination periods.
-As such, we did not want the study component to be the first thing that a user is confronted with when they completed the log-in process.
+As such, we did not want the study component to be the first thing that a user is confronted with when they complete the log-in process.
 We wanted to form an area in which users can decide, in their own time, when to proceed to the study component to begin their work.
 Additionally, from a design perspective, a home component facilitates easy navigation whilst removing the need for a permanent nav-bar and allowing front-end developers to use the full size of the screen to implement eye-pleasing animations.
 However, the front-end design of this component was a difficult one to achieve.
 We wanted to use calming animations without increasing the risk of distraction and thus compromising on our main objective of reducing procrastination.

 We have attached a screenshot of the home component below, although to get a clearer view of the animation please visit our demo video.